 The resulting apricot harvest will keep for approximately one to three weeks stored in a cool location and free from damaging factors such as additional weight upon the fruit, which may result in bruises and decay.
 The fruit is best stored in a single layer to minimize potential damage due to bruising.

-Due to the high risk for damage to apricot storage, maintain temperature in the 31-32 degree Fahrenheit (-.5 to 0 C.) range for long-term storage with a relative humidity of 90-91 percent.
-Also with apricot storage, do not store them with any other fruit which give off an appreciative amount of ethylene, as this will cause the fruit to age more quickly and may also encourage the growth of decay causing fungus.
+Due to the high risk for damage to apricot storage, maintain temperature in the 31 to 32 degree F. (-.5 to 0 C.) range for long-term storage with a relative humidity of 90 to 91 percent.
+Also with apricot storage, do not store them with any other fruit which give off an appreciative amount of ethylene, as this will cause the fruit to age more quickly and may encourage the growth of decay causing fungus as well.

-For apricot storage once the fruit has been cut into, browning in the midst of preparing for freezing, canning, pie making or what have you can be avoided if you place the apricots in a solution of 3 grams of ascorbic acid to 1 gallon of cold water.
-Ascorbic acid can be obtained either as a powdered form, vitamin C tablets or in a commercial mixture sold in supermarkets to control fruit browning.
+For apricot storage once the fruit has been cut into, browning in the midst of preparing for freezing, canning, pie making or what have you, can be avoided if you place the apricots in a solution of 3 grams of ascorbic acid to 1 gallon (3.8 L.) of cold water.
+Ascorbic acid can be obtained either as a powdered form, vitamin C tablets, or in a commercial mixture sold in supermarkets to control fruit browning.

 You may also decide to freeze the apricot harvest.
-First, wash, halve, and pit the fruit and then peel and slice or if unpeeled, heat in boiling water for ½ minute.
+First wash, halve, and pit the fruit and then peel and slice or if unpeeled, heat in boiling water for half a minute.
 This will keep skins from getting tough in the freezer.
-Cool the blanched apricots in cold water, drain and toss with a bit of the ascorbic acid.
+Cool the blanched apricots in cold water, drain, and toss with a bit of the ascorbic acid.
 Then either freeze directly or in a syrup or sugar mixture (mix the ascorbic acid with 2/3 cup sugar), or puree prior to freezing.
-Package the prepared apricots, labeled, in Ziploc type bags with the air removed or in a freezer container with ½-inch space remaining and covered with a piece of freezer wrap to prevent discoloration.
+Package the prepared apricots, labeled, in Ziploc type bags with the air removed or in a freezer container with ½ inch (1 cm.) space remaining and covered with a piece of freezer wrap to prevent discoloration.